AuScope/geomodelportal/README.md

 **NB: It is not fully developed, still a work in progress!**

-This project is a website that is designed to display geological models in 3d.
+This project is a website that is designed to display geological models and their associated information in 3d.

 It is broadly based on these:

-1. <https://github.com/start-angular/SB-Admin-BS4-Angular-5> provides a basic angular-bootstrap website framework.
+1. Start Angular's free template for Bootstrap 4 and Angular 5, (https://github.com/start-angular/SB-Admin-BS4-Angular-5) but ported to Angular 7.
+This provides a basic Angular+Bootstrap website framework.

 2. [ThreeJS](https://threejs.org/) provides 3d.